tanayjain92/CFO-Insights/README.md

 ## Requirements
 - Python 3.11 recommended
-- An Anthropic API key (ping me if you need mine! happy to share it.)
+- An Anthropic API key (ping me if you need mine... happy to share it.)

 ## Setup (pip)
 ```bash